ICRAR/boinc-magphys/client/src/magphys/README.markdown

 To learn more about MagPhys take a look at the magphys-readme.pdf file in the download.

 #### To compile MagPhys on Windows:
+1. The Makefile relies on Cgywin being installed

 #### To compile MagPhys on Linux:
+1. The Makefile has been modified to link the final executable (fit_sed_skynet) as a single executable with no shared libraries.
+2. Use gfortran 4.4+ to compile

 #### To compile MagPhys on Mac:

-1. The Makefile has been modified to link the final executable (fit_sed) as a single executable with no shared libraries.
+1. The Makefile has been modified to link the final executable (fit_sed_skynet) as a single executable with no shared libraries.
 2. Use gfortran 4.6.2+ to compile